Are you interested in applying to the University of Twente?

 This page deals with information for prospective students Dutch students with a Dutch diploma, and international students holding a foreign secondary school diploma equivalent to the Dutch vwo-diploma.
 You may be admitted to a UT bachelor's programme on the condition that the final exams in the relevant subjects have been passed.
 Please know that you can apply even though you have not yet completed your degree.
 Check the admission requirements for a specific programme on the site of the programme itself.

-Admission Office closely reviews all applications individually due to their distinctive nature.
+The Admission Office closely reviews all applications individually due to their distinctive nature.
 Therefore, the only way to determine admissibility is by submitting an official application for enrolment via Studielink and providing all required documentation.
 After you have done so you will be informed about your admissibility by one of our Admission Officers.
-These admission requirements are valid from 1 October 2016 untill 31 August 2017.
+These admission requirements are valid for academic year 2018-2019.

 Recognized refugees with a higher level of education are very welcome to study at the University of Twente!
 Read more about the opportunities for refugees.

 To be admitted to a bachelor's at the University of Twente you will need a diploma equivalent to the Dutch vwo-diploma.
 Take a look at the list of equivalent diplomas to see if your diploma is considered equivalent.
-Please know that you can apply without even though you have not yet completed your degree.
+Please know that you can apply without a diploma even though you have not yet completed your secondary education.

 Bachelor's programmes have specific language requirements.
 Take a look at the requirements to see which requirements apply to your programme of choice.

 Students must use Studielink to arrange their application for enrolment or re-enrolment at an institution of higher education in the Netherlands and to register with the DUO.
 For your application collect the following documents in DOC, DOCX, XLS, XLSX, PPT, PPTX or PDF format.
 Zip files are not accepted!
 Take a look at our enrolment page for a more detailed description of the required documents, enrolment procedure, deadlines and tuition fees.